-When former Roanoke Times journalist Beth Macy was reporting her best-selling 2014 debut book, “Factory Man,” which chronicles a Bassett Furniture chairman’s fight against the tide of globalization, she began to hear the warnings.
+Former Roanoke Times journalist Beth Macy was reporting what would become her best-selling 2014 debut book, “Factory Man,” about a Bassett Furniture chairman’s fight against the tide of globalization, when she first heard the warnings.

-As part of their assault on common sense, these drug reps argued that OxyContin was addictive in less than 1% of all cases, using virtually no scientific data to back the claim up.
+As part of their assault on common sense, the drug reps argued that OxyContin was addictive in less than 1% of all cases, using virtually no scientific data, she notes.

 “The FDA allowed them this squishy claim that Purdue trumpeted as fact.
 It was repeated over and over again like a game of telephone gone awry, as I write in the book,” Macy says.
 “So many forces at work created this perfect storm: from a big push in managed care insurance that covered pills but not physical therapy, to all the money that was spent by pharma on lobbyists and political contributions.”